tylerlong/manate/README.md

 Strict mode: in this mode, you can only modify an object through actions.
 Changing an object directly will cause warning or error.

+Why? sometimes you want the UI to display data only, it shouldn't make change data.
+You may declare methods as private and turn on strict mode.
+Then UI can only read but not write.